Q&A: Where are we in the COVID-19 vaccine race? | Health

 How well are the vaccines supposed to work?
 The World Health Organization has recommended a minimum standard for effectiveness of at least 50%.
 The United States and some other regulators are following that guideline – which means there must be at least twice as many infections among volunteers who received a placebo as among those in the vaccine group.
 The European Medicines Agency has said it may accept a lower efficacy level.

-Pfizer said its vaccine is more than 90% effective against COVID-19.
+Pfizer and Russia both said their vaccines are more than 90% effective against COVID-19.
 When will regulators rule on safety and efficacy?

 Regulators review vaccines after companies submit applications seeking either emergency use authorization (EUA) or formal approval.
 The earliest the U.S. Food and Drug Administration could make a decision is in December because Pfizer/BioNtech and Moderna do not expect to have enough safety data until the second half of November.
 The FDA has asked companies to watch trial participants for side effects for two months after receiving a final vaccine dose.